ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 responses arrived in that order.
 It can be used to demonstrate that at least one server sent the wrong time.

-### Malfeasance report structure {#malfeasance-report-structure}
+### Malfeasance Report Format {#malfeasance-report-structure}

-A malfeasance report MUST be formatted as a JSON {{!RFC8259}} object and contain the key "responses".
-Its value MUST be an ordered list of response objects.
-Each response object MUST contain the keys "rand", "request", "response", and "publicKey".
-The values of all four keys MUST be represented as base64-encoded {{!RFC4648}} strings.
+A malfeasance report is a JSON {{!RFC8259}} object that contains the key "responses".
+Its value is a list of response objects, sorted in the order received.
+Each response object contains the keys "rand", "publicKey", "request", and "response".
+The values of all four keys are represented as base64-encoded {{!RFC4648}} strings.
+Together, they contain the information necessary for validating a sequence of Roughtime queries and cryptographically proving malfeasance.
+{{appendix-malfeasance-report}} contains an example malfeasance report in the format described here.

+Malfeasance reports have the "application/roughtime-malfeasance+json" media type.

 The "rand" key MAY be omitted from the first response object in the list.
-In all other cases, its value MUST be the 32-byte value used to generate the request nonce value from the previous response packet.
+In all other cases, its value is the 32-byte value used to generate the request nonce value from the previous response packet.

+The value of "publicKey" is the long-term key that the server was expected to use for deriving the response signature.

-The value of "request" MUST be the transmitted request packet, including the "ROUGHTIM" header.
+The value of "request" is the transmitted request packet, including the "ROUGHTIM" header.

-The value of "response" MUST be the received response packet, including the "ROUGHTIM" header.
+The value of "response" is the received response packet, including the "ROUGHTIM" header.

-The value of "publicKey" MUST be the long-term key that the server was expected to use for deriving the response signature.

-Malfeasance reports have the "application/roughtime-malfeasance+json" media type.

 ### Reporting

-When the client's list of servers has an associated URL for malfeasance reports, it SHOULD post a malfeasance report to the URL whenever it has performed a measurement sequence in accordance with
+When the client's list of servers has an associated URL for malfeasance reports, it SHOULD post a malfeasance report to the URL whenever the measurement sequence described in
-{{measurement-sequence}} and detected that at least one of the responses is inconsistent with causal ordering.
+{{measurement-sequence}} has detected malfeasance.
 Since the failure of a popular Roughtime server can cause numerous clients to send malfeasance reports at the same time, clients MUST use exponential backoff to prevent overloading the server receiving the reports.
 It is RECOMMENDED that clients use an initial retry interval of 10 seconds, a maximum interval of 24 hours, and a base of 1.5.
 Therefore, the minimum interval before retrying after `n` failures in seconds is `min(10 \* 1.5^(n-1), 86400)`.

 Clients MUST NOT send malfeasance reports in response to signature verification failures or any other protocol errors.

+As described in {{introduction}}, the operational rules for acceptance or rejection of a particular malfeasance report are beyond the scope of this document.

 # Security Considerations {#security-considerations}